lgmorand/aks-workshop/_entries/02-01 challenge1.md

 {% endcollapsible %}

+> Warning: if you get an error message telling that you can't connect to the docker daemon. either start Docker app locally (start Menu) or start your shell with elevated privileges (administrator).
+"Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?

 #### Run the app

 Use `docker run` to start a new container from the image you have just created.
 Use the port 9000 for your test (or any available one).